awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### GetBucketAcl/GetBucketAcl.go

-This example gets the ACL for a bucket.
+This example gets the ACL for an Amazon S3 bucket.

 `go run GetBucketAcl.go -b BUCKET`